RainaBatwing/pinknet/README.md

 }
 ```

-Peers must not respond to pulses which contain an `origin` property or don't have a valid JSON object attached, to avoid loops.
+Peers must not reply again to pulses which contain an `origin` property or which don't include an object.

 ### Public Key Cloaking

 Public keys are transmitted unencrypted in pulse packets.
-To increase difficulty profiling PinkNet user traffic, public keys are cloaked by XORing the public key bytes in the plaintext part of a pulse packet with a 32 byte BLAKE2s digest of the packet's nonce concatenated with
-the intended recipient's public key.
+To increase difficulty profiling pink user traffic, 32 byte curve25519 public keys are cloaked by XORing the public key bytes in the plaintext part of a pulse packet with a 32 byte BLAKE2s digest of the packet's nonce concatenated with the intended recipient's public key.
 A casual observer who knows no members's public key will not be able to determine anyone's public key purely from their PinkNet traffic.

 Cloaking is not intended to provide total privacy.
 It's primary use is to help frustrate network admins attempting to profile PinkNet traffic and filter or delay it by keeping packet appearance random-like.
 Planning for a future with poor net neutrality.
 Implementations may choose to pad their pulse packets with random data to further frustrate packet length based profiling.

 ### Compact IP Buffer Format

-When the network needs to transmit an IP address, it uses a byte buffer with binary data stored compactly.
+When the network needs to transmit an IP address, it uses a format designed to compactly encode in MsgPack:

 ```javascript
 // IPv4 address